 The run veers left, continuing uphill and passing the entrance to the Atlanta Botanical Garden.
-You can’t enter the Garden without paying for a ticket, but you’ll catch a glimpse of the Garden’s exhibits (like the beautiful Garden Lights event in winter).
+You can’t enter the Garden without paying for a ticket, but you’ll catch a glimpse of the Garden’s exhibits along the trail.

 The run hangs a hard right, entering the park’s Promenade area at 1 mile and passing the relatively new Legacy Fountain where you’ll surely see families congregating in the Summer.
 The Promenade’s two meadows offer a beautiful view of the Piedmont Park’s newly-opened wetlands and woodlands as well as an unpaved stretch of the Atlanta BeltLine’s Eastside Trail.

 The run heads down the stairs at the foot of the Promenade, taking a right to follow the paved trail downhill and then hanging a left after tunneling under a bridge.
 The trail passes between Piedmont Park’s two off-leash dog parks at 1.5 miles, where my split time inevitably increases as I slow down to watch the dogs playing in the park.
 Keep an eye out for a King of Pops stand next to the dog park in warmer weather if you want to stop for a little pick-me-up!